All Products

 • By default, fingerprints are collected only for SELECT, INSERT, DELETE, and UPDATE queries.

-For example, the SQL fingerprint of the SELECT * FROM t WHERE a IN (1, 2); statement is the same as that of the SELECT * FROM t WHERE a IN (3, 4, 5); statement.
+Example: The queries SELECT * FROM t WHERE a IN (1, 2); and SELECT * FROM t WHERE a IN (3, 4, 5); have the same SQL fingerprint.

-Example: For the queries SELECT * FROM t; and SELECT * FROM public.t;, their SQL fingerprints are the same only if the table t is in the public schema and both queries refer to the same table.
+Example: For the queries SELECT * FROM t; and SELECT * FROM public.t;, the SQL fingerprints are the same only if the table t is in the public schema and both queries refer to the same table.

 • Query the total number of queries in query_log